rustnl/rustnl2025/src/pages/events/tracks/ecosystem-gosim-spotlight.md

 Part of the Ecosystem track, the GOSIM Spotlight offers early-stage Rust projects a unique opportunity to shine at RustWeek 2025 and present their work.

+Finalists will receive travel grant to attend the RustWeek conference.